dladams/dunerun/README.md

 <pre>
 cd &lt;any-directory>
 git clone https://github.com/dladams/dunerun.git
-./dunerun/build -i &lt;install-path> -b &lt;install-path>
+./dunerun/build -i &lt;install-path> -b &lt;build-path> -v &lt;dune-version>
 </pre>
-where the options specify the base directories for installing and building this an subsequent packages.
-The options can be specified instead with env variables DUNE_INSTALL_DIR and DUNE_BUILD_DIR.
-By default, the installation is done at DUNE_INSTALL_DIR/PKGNAME with PKGNAME denoting the name of the package being installed, here dunerun.
-To install all packages directly in DUNE_INSTALL_DIR, use option "-p false" or set DUNE_INSTALL_BYPKG to false.
+The command-line options may be omitted if the corresponding DUNE build env variables are set.
+And other values may be supplied.
+For details, see the [dunerun build convention](./build_convention.md).
+The build directory is not used in and the DUNE version does not affect the installation here except that generated setup file echoes those definitions for use in building subsequent packages.

 To set up to use the package in this or any future session:
 <pre>
 source MY-INSTALL-PATH/setup.sh
 </pre>
-In addition to adding this package's bash and python utilities to the the caller's paths, the setup defines the above DUNE_* env variables to be used to build other packages.
-Packages which provide a script named ./build that uses these variables to intall and build at the locations described above is said to be *dunerun-conforming".
+In addition to adding this package's bash and python utilities to the the caller's paths, the setup defines the DUNE build env variables.

 ## Running from the linux command line
 After the above setup, the dunerun commands are available.
 For information about dunerun: